typedb/typedb/docs/spec.md

 #### **Bound variables and valid patterns**

 * **Bounds** ensure variables are tied to database concepts. (**#BDD**)

   * A variable is **bound** if it appears in a _bound position_ of at least one statement.
     * _Note_.
 Most statements bind their variables: this is why we will mainly highlight _non-bound positions_
-  * We say a variable is **bound directly in a block** if its bound in a "direct" statement of block (i.e. a statement which is not enclosed in a subblock).

   * A pattern `PATT` is **valid** if ***all variables are bound***.
     * _(Fun fact: otherwise, we may have to solve provably unsolvable problems)_